Dear MaeCile, Nate, Laura, Paul and all the Horseworks team.

 Paul, was totally awesome.
 Where Laura brought a varied skillset of English style, country and technical skill, Paul brought an old fashioned Western flair.
 A sense of ‘growing up on the land’.
 He taught me things like always carry a length of twine in your pocket in case a stirrup breaks (which I believe Nate taught him) and so many other type of skills that are innate if you have grown up in that environment.
 With my intention of owning a “farm” (Australian ranch) someday in the future, these sorts of skills are critical to know.

 We brought the horses in from winter pastures and ‘worked them’ back in.
-Where possible, the wranglers enabled me to also try this.
+Where possible, the wranglers enabled me to also ride.

 I was given a gorgeous mare named Maggie.
 She was a stunning horse.
 Though she certainly wasn’t a push-over.
 She was perfect to ride for my level of experience and didn’t do anything unexpected, but her personality challenged me well into learning new things.